-There was a time when I thought that self-help books were at best a waste of time and at worst trading on people’s distress without making a difference, but then I was trained to guide people through self-help materials as part of my NHS work.
+There was a time when I thought that coaching and self-help books were at best a waste of time and at worst trading on people’s distress without making a difference, but then I was trained to guide people through self-help materials as part of my NHS work.
 I found from people’s feedback that in fact self-help materials can be incredibly helpful for mild to moderate problems, and I experienced it too, trying out the materials myself as part of my training.

 If you think that guided self-help is a good option for you I’d suggest we have a full consultation and then you can take some time to look at some materials and decide which you’d like to work through.
 This work is often done in 30-minute telephone sessions which can be a more economical option.

 To have a look at the many well researched and practical books out there you can visit the Reading Well scheme

 It’s an excellent list of books (although if you are suffering from chronic fatigue or pain you might object to seeing these listed under mental health conditions and I would agree with you that these are not mental health conditions, although they can adversely affect mental health).

 If you would like to enquire about guided-self help, please contact me.